Alexander Kennedy VRD R.N.V.R. - Escape from Hong Kong - The Final Hours

 Photo from Lt Alex Kennedy's collection ©

-Kennedy bribed a rating to carry the bronze crest of MTB 09 all the way across China and back to the UK after his 1st Officer Brewer had removed it but then decided it was too heavy to carry.
+One of two boats crests salvaged from the 2nd MTB Flotilla.
+Kennedy bribed a rating to carry the bronze crest of MTB 09 all the way across China and back to the UK after his 1st Officer Brewer had removed it, but decided it was too heavy to carry.

 Photo from Buddy Hide's collection ©